dodad-2/DevTools/README.md

 - Auto rotate building placement* (approved by Dram)
 - Rebuild last structure on key press* (approved by Dram)
-- Toggle commander AI per team* - Broken for some
+- Toggle commander AI per team*
 - Numpad control bindings (does not change the game's bindings)
 - Spawn unit at cursor
 - Bundle loader (for modders)